 As a general rule, banks will assess the overall position of you and your business.
 That means adding back your salary, dividends, super contributions, depreciation and NPBT.

 Are you a shareholder in someone else’s business?

-If your dividend income exceeds 25% of your total income then some banks will classify you as self employed.
+If your dividend income exceeds 25% of your total income then some banks will classify you as self-employed.

 Other banks may accept an accountant’s letter from your business accountant and then can keep it simple by just assessing your tax returns and personal situation.

-This is seen as less reliable then income from listed companies as a private business cannot be sold readily, there is only one business, and you may not have control over the dividends if there are other owners.
+This is seen as less reliable than income from listed companies as a private business cannot be sold readily, there is only one business, and you may not have control over the dividends if there are other owners.

 Do you have an investment in multiple businesses?